-With most products, there are pre-set lengths of time, called terms, for your life insurance.
-If you die during your term, the people you choose – also referred to as a beneficiaries – will receive a tax-free payout.
+With most products, there are pre-set lengths of time, called terms, and if you die during your term, the people you choose – also referred to as a beneficiary – will receive a tax-free payout.
 When you set up your policy, you choose how much that lump sum will be.
 The regular payments that you pay into the policy, called premiums, stay the same over that time.

 How do payments work?